Arlington hosts vigil for people impacted by drug overdoses

 ARLINGTON, Va.
-(DC News Now) — To mark International Overdose Awareness Day, Arlington County hosted a vigil for friends and family members harmed by drugs, including fentanyl and other opioids.
+(DC News Now) — To mark International Overdose Awareness Day on Thursday, Arlington County hosted a vigil for friends and family members harmed by drugs — including fentanyl and other opioids.

 “It brings me some comfort in my sadness, some strength,” said Sandi Middleton, who lost her son to an overdose when he was 19. “[We’re] talking about what other families may be doing to cope.”